Boost Your Business with eCards

 Other Popular Use-Cases : Customer AcquisitionEvent InvitationsCelebrate HolidaysRecognition eCardsGreeting Card SoftwareCelebrate Team-Member Anniversaries And more

-In recent years, employees and job seekers have increasingly prioritized flexibility and collaboration in the workplace.
-Due to technological advances, this shift is more possible and understandable than ever.
-Within the hybrid model, employees have more freedom to work when and where they’re most productive, all while maintaining some level of in-person interaction with their colleagues.
+Flexibility has become increasingly important to employees and job seekers around the world, with modern technology making this shift in priorities more possible than ever.
+The hybrid work model affords employees the freedom to work when and where they’re most productive, all while maintaining some level of in-person interaction with their colleagues.

-Of course, no employee or company is exactly the same.
-There are diverse values, priorities, and preferences that influence pushes toward and against adopting a hybrid work model.
-In this guide, we’ll walk through the basics of hybrid work and its current place in today’s working society, then discuss six hybrid employee retention methods that your company can implement:
+At the same time, no employee or company is identical.
+There are differing values, preferences, and needs that push toward and against adopting hybrid policies.
+In this guide, we’ll explore the basics of the hybrid work model and its current place in today’s working society.
+Then, we’ll share six hybrid employee retention strategies that your company can implement.

 What are hybrid work models?

 • Office-first.
-This model prioritizes employees coming into the office, but allows them the flexibility to work one or two days a week, or even several days a month, at home.
-Often, it’s up to the individual employee to determine when they would prefer to work remotely, offering them more freedom to schedule their work week.
+An office-first model emphasizes employees coming into the office but provides them with the flexibility to work one or two days a week or several days a month at home.
+Often, it’s up to the individual employee to manage their work week and decide when they would prefer to work remotely.

 • Flexible.
-A flexible hybrid work model allows hybrid employees to choose when and where they would like to work each day.
-Those who prefer working in the office can commute more often, while those who enjoy working remotely can spend more time elsewhere.
+A flexible hybrid work model allows employees to choose when and where they would like to work each day.
+Those who prefer spending their day in the office can commute more often while those who enjoy working remotely can spend more time at home or elsewhere.

 • Fixed.
-This model designates which days hybrid employees must come into the office and which days they can work from home.
-These days could vary from team to team to optimize collaborative efforts in the office.
+A fixed model designates which days hybrid employees must come into the office and which days they can work from home.
+These days could vary from team to team to provide more opportunities for in-person collaboration in the office.

 What are the benefits of hybrid work?